 Lastly, I began to connect with a few old friends.
 Because I know that he occasionally reads what I write, I want to publicly thank my buddy James for being a steady friend through this dark time of my life.
 He was (and continues) to be a friend who takes whatever spills out of my mouth.
 The good.
 The bad.
 The ugly.

 As a reader of this post, if you have a friend struggling with a tough season in life, allow me to share a great piece of advice: Just Show Up.
 Just be there in the midst of the storm.
 Allow people to be real and to vent and even argue out loud.
-James and a larger group of guys (Bill, Chris, Travis, and Don) let me do that and I am eternally grateful.
+James and a larger group of guys (Byron, Jeff, Chris, Travis, and Don) let me do that and I am eternally grateful.

 Before I wrap up this post, I want to be super clear.
 I know the answer.
 It's not dogs or friends or poetry.
 They were all ingredients in my recovery.
 Ultimately it was rediscovering the goodness of God.
 My faith was the main prescription and I was super rooted in the love of God for me.
 That is the answer.
 It still is.